cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 # Orbital Collision Simulator

 This section details a **GPU-accelerated** simulator of **orbital collisions**.
-Memory layout, register pressure and computational perfomance are illustreated.
+Specifically, it examines memory layout and register occupancy, details the shift to a mixed-precision solver to reduce FLOP overhead, and evaluates the resulting computational throughput.

 Parallel Programming Stack:
 * CUDA